mrouhi13/djecrety/docs/usage.rst

 .. note::

-    By default, Djecrety try to detect your project directory and ``settings.py`` location, if ``settings.py`` not in default location you can specify the directory.
+    By default, Djecrety try to detect your project directory and ``settings.py`` location, if ``settings.py`` not in default location you can specify the directory name.

 .. code-block:: text

-    $ ./manage.py djecrety -sp
+    $ ./manage.py djecrety -d testproject